 The Well Community is made up of over 200 adults who come from diverse backgrounds, ethnicities and experiences.
 They are drawn together at The Well because of one common cord.
 Each shoulders the burden of chronic and severe mental illness.
 When one member shares their story of ineffective treatments, loss of jobs, families, dignity, the others nod in shared understanding.
 When another tells of the heartache of “being different,” of being misunderstood or being mistreated, the others echo the pain.

-In our new video, Echoes from The Well, five of our members give us a glimpse into their worlds and a brief look at how The Well Community has brought life back into their lives.
+In our new video, Echoes from The Well, one of our members gives us a glimpse into her world and a brief look at how The Well Community has brought life back into her life.

 Oscar Brown is in the kitchen of Cliff Temple Baptist Church in Oak Cliff, passing out paper plates filled with salad and pizza.
 He’s there to serve at Thursday Night Life, a weekly gathering when members of The Well Community are invited to worship and enjoy a hot meal together.
 Volunteers like Brown prepare the meal, then serve it to the members after a time of music and Bible teaching.
 Continue reading